Yi Cui (scientist): Business activities

 In 2008, Cui founded Amprius Technologies to commercialize silicon anodes for high energy density lithium-ion batteries.
 Over the past decade, the original concept developed by Cui's team has evolved into the first commercially produced lithium-ion battery that employs a 100% silicon nanowire anode with breakthrough performance approaching 500 Wh/kg over hundreds of cycles.
 Amprius has recently partnered with Airbus to boost the development of next-generation batteries based on Silicon Nanowire Anode technology.
 In September 2022, Amprius completed its SPAC merger with a unit of Kensington Capital and began trading on the NYSE under the ticker symbol AMPX.

 In 2015, Cui co-founded 4C Air Inc., together with Steven Chu, aiming to bring clean air through innovative nanomaterials.
 This establishment was motivated by the increased morbidity and mortality associated with air pollution, mostly in developing countries.
 In particular, particulate matter with a diameter lower than 2.5 microns (PM2.5) is the most consistent and robust predictor of mortality in studies of long-term exposure.
 4C Air harnesses the technology developed at Cui's group at Stanford and is currently developing products and solutions for PM2.5.

 In 2017, Cui founded EEnovate Technology to develop nanotechnology for energy-related and environmental issues, including water purification, grid-scale energy storage, and smart wearable textiles.
-Recently, EEnovate is recognized by "Start-up City Magazine" as one of the most promising start-ups for its wearable technology.
 In 2018, EEnovate Technology was renamed EEnotech, Inc. to serve as a technology foundry focusing on sustainability.

 In 2020, Cui launched EnerVenue as a spinout of EEnotech to develop metal-hydrogen batteries for large-scale renewable energy storage.
 EnerVenue aims to bring the metal-hydrogen battery technology that powers the international space station into a clean energy revolution, even under extremely challenging climate conditions.

 In 2021, Cui launched Lifelabs Design as a spinoff of EEnotech to commercialize textile technology initially developed in his lab at Stanford.
 Lifelabs aims to reduce personal energy usage through new textile products and solutions.